HTTP API#

 GET /healthcheck#

 Health check endpoint suitable for Kubernetes liveness and readiness probes.
-A 200 response implies the HTTP server is alive and the MP cache engine is initialized.
-A 503 response indicates the engine is not yet ready (still initializing, or failed to initialize).
+A 200 response means the HTTP server is alive and the MP cache engine object is wired onto app.state.
+A 503 response indicates the engine is not yet present (still initializing, or failed to initialize).
+The check verifies that the engine attribute is set; it does not call into the engine to assert deeper liveness.

 Response (200 OK):